 There are other challenges, too:

 - Skills.
 Ethnographic researchers require considerable skill and expertise to recognize what is significant, and to avoid introducing bias to the study.
-For these reasons, ethnographic studies are often carried out by external agencies, and may be expensive.
+For these reasons, ethnographic studies are often carried out by external agencies, though this can be expensive.

 - Time.
 It can take several months to run an ethnographic study and interpret the results.
 Mobile ethnography is faster and cheaper, but you may not achieve the same depth of understanding.

-- Information Overload.
-Although sample sizes in ethnographic studies are far smaller than those for many other market research methods, analyzing many hours' worth of video recordings and interview transcripts can be daunting.
+- Information overload.
+Although sample sizes in ethnographic studies are far smaller than those used in other types of market research, analyzing many hours' worth of video recordings and interview transcripts can be a huge task.

 - Resistance.
 Ethnography may represent a significant challenge to the way that your organization understands and operates its own business, and this may cause friction.
 As Sam Ladner, senior user researcher at Microsoft, says in her 2014 book, "Practical Ethnography," "Asking what consumers truly believe about a company's product is a bold act, because it begs a self-examination of what the company believes about that same product."

-Customer Experience Mapping is another useful tool for seeing your business from the user's perspective.
+Customer Experience Mapping is another useful tool for analyzing your business from a user perspective.